 In negative terms, most areas of limited statehood, and particularly those emerging from conflict, are subject to informal but pervasive elite pacts.
 As Whaites (2008: 7) notes, ‘the structures of the state are determined by an underlying political settlement; the forging of a common understanding, usually among elites, that their interests or beliefs are served by a particular way of organising political power’.
 This political economy means the state is rarely capable of rational means-end planning to address structural injustice, but must instead incorporate sectoral, regional, religious and economic elite interests.
 Furthermore, these political settlements create or calcify unequal power relations, which in turn produce economic realities that place material constraints on international actors and local reform constituencies.
-Though TJ scholars more often worry that redistributive reforms run counter to the market-driven priorities of international actors (Sriram, 2014: 48), the more effective opposition might stem from domestic elites who personify (or actually constitute) the hierarchies of structural violence that maintain social inequality and can prevent action to address marginalisation, exclusion and exploitation.
-An examination of elites transcends, or at least complicates, the reductive liberal/international versus legitimate/local discourses which frame transformative TJ, and can correct for some of the analytical blindness that occurs when sites of conflict are rendered as passive recipients of international prescription.

 In the more positive sense, paying attention to elites can also help in crafting transformative approaches to justice by understanding the political economy of elite accumulation and contestation patterns and the potential levers for altering them.
 It can help identify elite incentives to invest in state functionality, progressive taxation or welfare to alleviate the problems of commitment or insecurity that lead to accumulation or predation.
-Evans (2016: 14) is correct to argue that social movements, trade unions and NGOs offer valuable insights as to how a transformative agenda might be pursued, but if marginalised groups are to realise their rights to a living wage, water, housing or health, responsive elite institutions matters.
-Elites are a key determinant of the success of social movements - some elites will have incentive to orchestrate or respond to reform movements or victim networks in society, while others will have incentives to thwart them.
+Evans (2016: 14) is correct to argue that social movements, trade unions and NGOs offer valuable insights as to how a transformative agenda might be pursued, but if marginalised groups are to realise their rights to a living wage, water, housing or health, responsive elite institutions matter.
+Elites are a key determinant of the success of social movements – some elites will have incentive to orchestrate or respond to reform movements or victim networks in society, while others will have incentives to thwart them.
 However, a literature that only emphasises in a generic and binary sense the impact of dominant classes on dominated classes will miss the internal clashes between reformist dominant groups and non-reformist ones.
-As Akmeemana and Porter (2015: 126) argue, two particular choices appear to be particularly important in determining the scope, depth, and durability of a successful transition for society as a whole.
+As Akmeemana and Porter (2015: 126) argue, two particular choices appear to be especially important in determining the scope, depth, and durability of a successful transition for society as a whole.
 The first is the ability of elites to impose centralised arrangements to collect and distribute rents.
-The second is the ‘ability of central actors and the modalities they use to project authority and distribute resources to places where people live, including them in the settlement by delivering public safety, services, livelihoods and other opportunities’ (Akmeemana and Porter 2015: 126.’
-Colombia’s land restitution programme is a state-driven exercise passed through a passed via thoroughgoing land restitution legislation by some national elites that prejudiced the interests of many other elites like faction leaders, drug trafficking and large agricultural and mining corporations (Nilsson and Taylor, 2017).
+The second is the ‘ability of central actors and the modalities they use to project authority and distribute resources to places where people live, including them in the settlement by delivering public safety, services, livelihoods and other opportunities’ (Akmeemana and Porter 2015: 126).
+Colombia’s land restitution programme is a state-driven exercise passed via thoroughgoing land restitution legislation by some national elites that prejudiced the interests of many other elites like faction leaders, drug trafficking and large agricultural and mining corporations (Nilsson and Taylor, 2017).
 TJ scholarship has quite rightly commended the agreement as an example of holistic and transformative response to marginalisation, but has evinced little interest in how this came about.
 Theories of transformative justice lack a practical politics to explain why domestic elites might elect to make these difficult choices and so have distinct limitations.